stuartshay/terraform-azure-modules/.github/instructions/memory.instruction.md

 - Required secret: Create repository secret `DEPENDABOT_TF_API_TOKEN` with a valid HCP Terraform user/team token that has access to the private modules used by the modules in this repo (e.g., app-service-plan-function depends on storage-account).

 ## Conversation History
+- Important decisions made: Pin Checkov to 3.2.456, add comments for maintainers, robustify workflow
+- Recurring questions or topics: CI failures due to tool version drift, local vs CI parity, workflow robustness
+- Solutions that worked well: Pinning tool versions, auto-commit for doc changes, explicit config validation
+- Things to avoid or that didn't work: Unpinned tool versions, relying on latest Checkov in CI

 ## Function App Module Security/Compliance Fixes (Aug 2025)
 - Issue: Lint error due to incorrect placement of azurerm_private_endpoint resource (was nested inside azurerm_storage_account block)
 - Fix: Moved azurerm_private_endpoint "storage" resource to the top level of main.tf, referencing the storage account and subnet correctly, and conditioned on enable_storage_network_rules and subnet presence
 - Outcome: All validation and linting checks now pass; configuration is valid and secure
 - Note: This pattern should be followed for all future private endpoint resources—never nest resource blocks inside other resource blocks in Terraform

 ## Notes
 	- .vscode/settings.json is well-configured for Terraform and Azure development
 	- No MCP Server-specific files found in the repo; MCP Server context is via environment variables and language server integration
 	- All module outputs are well-documented and follow Terraform conventions
 	- Recommend keeping .env out of version control and using .env.template for sharing config structure
 	- CKV_AZURE_213, CKV_AZURE_16, CKV_AZURE_13, and CKV_AZURE_88 are required and must not be skipped in .checkov.yaml for App Service modules.
 This compliance documentation should be preserved in future changes.
+	- The fix for the pre-commit workflow CI failure is committed, pushed, and in an open PR.
+The workflow is robust, up to date, and follows best practices for reproducibility and error handling.
+Checkov is now configured to fail on any finding (not just HIGH/CRITICAL).
+Next steps: User to review and merge the PR, monitor CI for any further issues.

 ## Storage Account Requirements (Issue #34 - Aug 2025)
 - Goal: Refine requirements for the `storage-account` module to enforce diagnostics (StorageRead/Write/Delete) for Blob, File, Queue, Table; enable Blob versioning; and integrate SAS token management with Azure Key Vault.